Origin: French; Hospitalité; The quality or disposition of receiving and treating guests and strangers in a warm, friendly, generous way.

 Patrick Kriss — Chef

-Born and raised in Scarbourough, 35-year-old Patrick Kriss has fond memories of his introduction to food.
+Born and raised in Scarbourough, 35-year-old Patrick Kriss has fond memories of his introduction to the food.
 As a child, Kriss baked pies and helped make breakfast with his grandmother at their summer cottage.
-He went on to train at George Brown’s culinary arts program and began his career at Toronto’s renowned Auberge du Pommier.
+He went on train at George Brown’s culinary arts program and began his career at Toronto’s renowned Auberge du Pommier.
 A move to New York City saw Kriss work under French chef Daniel Boulud at his eponymous, Michelin-rated Daniel restaurant for three years.
 When Daniel closed for renovations, Kriss left for France to work at Régis Marcon and La Maison Troisgros.
 In 2010, he returned to Toronto to work at Splendido, where he worked for nearly two years.
 He most recently received praise for his talent at Toronto’s highly acclaimed Acadia restaurant.
 Building on the success of his experience, Kriss is teaming up with general manager Amanda Bradley to make his culinary mark.

 Matthew Betsch — Sous Chef